MicrosoftDocs/CommunityToolkit/docs/maui/platform-specific/DialogFragment-customization.md

 }
 ```

-Will be cases where you want to fix and customize the `DialogFragment` to match your apps needs, so in for that you can create your own implementation for that and use togheter with other implementations.
+There will be cases where you want to fix and customize the `DialogFragment` to match your apps needs, in these scenarios you can create your own implementation of the `IDialogFragmentService` interface and use in combination with other implementations.

 ## Create you own service

-Let's say that your app needs to present the Modal in immersive mode, in order to that we need to have access to the `DialogFragment` and configure its `Window` to behave the way we need.
+The following example shows how to present the modals in immersive mode.
+In order to achieve this we need to have access to the `DialogFragment` and configure its `Window` to behave in the required way.

 For that, first we will need to create a class that implements the `IDialogFragmentService` interface and customize the method that we need.
 And make sure this class will only compile for android, otherwise it will fail to build other targets.